stwind/gohttpsnoop/README.md

 len: 5
 ```

 We can now try to get the `http.Request.Method` and `http.Request.URL.Path`  values in gdb.
-Start the server with again:
+Start the server again:

 ```sh
 $ gdb -q main